 We created an

 env.config.js file which exports an object.
-The env object can contain the API base URL, environment, and even the app fixtures/mock API data, etc (we will discuss this in details in API mocks section).
-And on the CI (Travis in our case), we change the contents of the file depending on the build type(Dev, UAT or Prod).
+The env object can contain the API base URL, environment, and even the app fixtures/mock API data, etc. And on the CI (Travis in our case), we change the contents of the file depending on the build type(Dev, UAT or Prod).
 Sounds cool right? 🤓

 The app will contain all the env configs inside